 – Foodies and fans of Top Chef.
 Top recommendation is Girl & the Goat and sister restaurant Little Goat (Executive Chef is “Top Chef” winner Stephanie Izard).

 Another great thing about visiting Chicago in the winter is Chicago Restaurant Week, where participating restaurants offer special prix fixe menus.
 This is a great opportunity to dine at some of Chicago’s best restaurants while saving on dining costs.
-Chicago Restaurant Week is held every winter (dates this year are January 27 – February 9, 2017).
+Chicago Restaurant Week is held every winter (dates in 2018 are January 26 – February 8, 2018).

 Like this post?
 Pin It!